dreikanter/sublime-bookmarks/README.md

 - [Synesthesia](https://github.com/dariusf/synesthesia) — a plugin for highlighting text with pretty colours.
 - [StyleToken](https://github.com/vcharnahrebel/style-token) — allows to highlight certain pieces of text with different colors (similar to Notepad++ "Style token" functionality).
 - [Origami](https://github.com/SublimeText/Origami) — split the window however you like!
 Create new panes, delete panes, move and clone views from pane to pane.
-- [Schemr](https://github.com/benweier/Schemr) — allows you to quickly change your color scheme using the command palette and keyboard shortcuts.
 - [Sync Settings](https://github.com/mfuentesg/SyncSettings) - The cross-platform solution to keep Sublime Text configuration synchronized
 - [SublimeFileBrowser](https://github.com/aziz/SublimeFileBrowser) - Ditch the sidebar and browse your files in a normal tab with your keyboard, like a pro!
 Also, [Dired](https://en.wikipedia.org/wiki/Dired) lets you modify your directory structure using the powerful text editing feature that ST provides.
 - [PackageResourceViewer](https://github.com/skuroda/PackageResourceViewer) — View and Edit Sublime package resources.
 Helpful for extensions and themes development.